DocumentImpl.buildIndex() does not index XPaths with attributes correctly

 related details regaring the indexing changes.

-#3 Updated by Chris Jones about 13 years ago
+#3 Updated by Chris Jones over 13 years ago

 As a continued fix for http://bugzilla.ecoinformatics.org/show_bug.cgi?id=2469,